 2.1.
 Create a metric set

-For this example, create a new metric set from the main menu.
-You can also set up states the same way when editing a metric set on a dashboard or another view.
+As an example, create a new metric set from the main menu.
+You can also set up states when editing a metric set on a dashboard or on any other view.

-To create a state group, click Set Up States on the toolbar.
-When editing a dashboard or another view, you can find this option under Data Tools in the toolbar.
+To create a state, click Set Up States in the toolbar.
+When editing a dashboard or another view, you can find this option under Data Tools.

-Click the Measure drop-down and choose the measure that the states will be calculated for.
-You can leave this as (None) if you are only comparing with hierarchy values.
+In the Measure drop-down, choose which numbers determine your conditions.
+You can leave this as (None) if you are only comparing hierarchy values.